-The Andrew W. Mellon Foundation makes grants in five core program areas:
+The Andrew W. Mellon Foundation makes grants in four core program areas:

 - Higher Education and Scholarship